Offer supported lodging for a young person leaving care

 In return for providing accommodation, there are many benefits, including:

-weekly payments of £200 for rent and support
+- weekly payments of £250 for providing accommodation and support

-a preparation training course and ongoing training opportunities
+- a preparation training course and additional training opportunities

-the opportunity to develop a positive relationship with a young person
+- the chance to develop a positive relationship with a wide variety of young people

-the opportunity to make a difference to a young person’s life whilst working in partnership with professionals.
+- the opportunity to make a difference to a young person’s life whilst working in partnership with professionals.

-If you are interested in becoming a supported lodgings provider, contact us for an information pack and an informal discussion where we can then establish that you meet the necessary requirements.
+If you are interested in becoming a Supported Lodgings Provider Carer, contact us for an information pack and an informal discussion where we can then establish that you meet the necessary requirements.

 answering questions about yourself and your life

-successfully completing local authority, CRB and medical checks
+successfully completing local authority, DBS and medical checks

 providing satisfactory references.